Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 Course summary

 Are you ready to take your career in childhood, youth, and family services to the next level?
-Our BA (Hons) work-based degree program is tailored for individuals who have already completed a related Foundation Degree or Higher Education Diploma in Childhood, Youth, and Families.
-This unique program seamlessly integrates practice-based learning with weekly campus-based teaching sessions, ensuring you can continue your work or volunteer commitments.
+Our BA (Hons) work-based degree programme is tailored for individuals who have already completed a related Foundation Degree or Higher Education Diploma in Childhood, Youth, and Families.
+This unique programme seamlessly integrates practice-based learning with weekly campus-based teaching sessions, ensuring you can continue your work or volunteer commitments.

 Key facts